paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-010-customs-service.md

 (1) **Commissioner** — The term “Commissioner” means the Commissioner responsible for the United States Customs and Border Protection in the Department of Homeland Security.

 (2) **Commercial Operations Advisory Committee** — The term “Commercial Operations Advisory Committee” means the Advisory Committee established pursuant to section 9503(c) of the Omnibus Budget Reconciliation Act of 1987 ([19 U.S.C.
-2071](./chapter-010-customs-service.md#section-2071) note) or any successor committee.
+2071](./chapter-010-customs-service.md#section-2071) note) 11 See References in Text note below. or any successor committee.

 ### Statutory Notes

 #### References in Text
 Section 9503(c) of the Omnibus Budget Reconciliation Act of 1987, referred to in subsec. (e)(2), is section 9503(c) of Pub.
-L. 100–203, which is set out as a note under [section 2071 of this title](./chapter-010-customs-service.md#section-2071).
+L. 100–203, which was set out as a note under [section 2071 of this title](./chapter-010-customs-service.md#section-2071), prior to repeal by Pub.
+L. 114–125, title I, § 109(g)(1), Feb.
+24, 2016, 130 Stat.
+137. For establishment of successor committee, see [section 4316(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section4316/a&num=0&edition=prelim).

 #### Codification
 Section was formerly classified to [section 281a of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section281a&num=0&edition=prelim) prior to the general revision and enactment of Title 5 by Pub.
 L. 89–554, § 1, Sept.
 6, 1966, 80 Stat.
 378.